-According the Law Society of the NT legal CPD scheme, practitioners must earn a minimum of 10 legal CPD points every CPD year (1 April – 31 March annually).
+According to the Law Society of the NT legal CPD scheme, practitioners must earn a minimum of 10 legal CPD points every CPD year (1 April – 31 March annually).

 LawCPD has allocated competency areas to all of the online CPD courses on the LawCPD site to assist practitioners with the task of identifying which online CPD courses fall within the different competencies.

 Under the legal CPD rules, practitioners must complete a minimum of 10 legal CPD points each CPD year (1 April – 31 March) and must earn a minimum of 1 legal CPD point in each of the following core competency areas: